carolinefreyer/RandomProjectionsThesis/README.md

 This code is used to test the Random Projection Outlier Ensemble introduced as part of my Master Thesis.
 The report can be found in `Thesis_Report_RPOE.pdf`.

+For a more straightforward explanation of the method and findings with visual aids, check out `The Random Projection Outlier Ensemble.pptx`.

 ## Usage example